KanoComponents/kwc-notification-settings/README.md

 A small component to display the notification options available to users and allow them to update these.

- - What is it called?
-     - kwc-notification-settings
- - What is it made out of?
-     - Describe here the contents of this component
- - What variants are needed?
-     - Variant 1:
-     - Variant 2:
-     - Variant 3:
- - How does it scale?
-     - Desktop: ...
-     - Mobile: ...
- - What style variables are in use?
-     - Style 1: ...
-     - Style 2: ...

 ## Installation
 Clone this repository.
 Run `bower i`